the-teachingRSE-project/competencies/competencies.md

       but if they are researchers, they definitely have curiosity in their domain.
       A curiosity for tools would be appreciated.&
     As per Individual (RSE team).&
-    Organizations should reach out to relevant groups locally to help share information on new technical processes and tooling, and facilitate training.
+    Organisations should reach out to relevant groups locally to help share information on new technical processes and tooling, and facilitate training.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%